mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 <!-- A deeper exploration of other concepts may suit another chapter looking at synthesing observations in relation to broader research.  -->

-### Discussion on the use of design patterns and pattern catalogues
+### Discussion on the use of design patterns and pattern catalogues - MERGE WITH THE SECTION BELOW

 The process of creating a learning design where students were able to choose from a curated set of game design patterns is covered in the design chapter of this thesis.
 In this section the response of users is explored in relation to other research on this areas.